Fire wreaks havoc on west Wichita building

 WICHITA, Kan.
 (KSNW) – A fire wreaked havoc on a building in west Wichita late Saturday night.

-According to the Wichita Fire Department (WFD), a call came in around 10:45 p.m. for the report of a building fire in the 3600 block of N Ridge Rd.
+According to the Wichita Fire Department (WFD), a call came in around 10:45 p.m. for the report of a building fire in the 3600 block of N. Ridge Road.

-Upon the first company’s arrival at the fire, such big flames were showing that they requested backup.
+Upon the first company’s arrival at the fire, such big flames showed that they requested backup.

 “The first arriving company reported heavy fires showing throughout the building and requested a second alarm being transmitted, bringing a number of additional companies to the scene,” WFD Battalion Chief Lane Pearman said.